Intellectual Property Law

 March 13, 2013

-Abstract: An informal discussion between Judges Timothy Dyk and Pauline Newman.
-The interchange should be lively: both are judges on the U.S. Court of Appeals for the Federal Circuit with very different ideas about intellectual property policy and theories of adjudication.
+An informal discussion between Judges Timothy Dyk and Pauline Newman.
+The interchange was lively as both are judges on the U.S. Court of Appeals for the Federal Circuit with very different ideas about intellectual property policy and theories of adjudication.

 Defensive Patent License Project